-Techniques for Sustained Silent Reading have evolved through use in many countries.
+Sustained Silent Reading has evolved through use in many countries.
 Here are some basic principles:

 * Students can choose what to read.
 In western countries, students are asked to bring a book from home or from the library.
-Here, they rarely have any books at home so they'll select from books in the classroom.
+We let them do that, or select from books from a wide assortment in the classroom.

 Reading is fun.
 It's educational.
 It provides a way to continue one's education later in life.
 Information from books can lead to better health, better farming techniques, and better jobs.
-This reading program will greatly increase the amount of reading for enjoyment that each students does each day, leading to a lifetime habit of reading.
+This program greatly increases the amount of reading for enjoyment that each students does each day, leading to a lifetime habit of reading.

-One reason people in Laos don't become avid readers is that they leave school with such weak reading skills, that it's too much work.
-Another reason is that there's not much in the Lao language to read.
+One reason people in Laos don't become avid readers is that they leave school with such weak reading skills that it's too much work.
+Another reason is that there still is not enough in the Lao language to read.
 You can help!
 We invite you to sponsor a book.
 Thank you!